tomchaplin/grpphati/README.md

 ### Backends

-By default, GrPPHATI used PHAT to do the core persistence computation.
+By default, GrPPHATI uses PHAT to do the core persistence computation.
 However, PHAT does not compute representatives.
 As such, an alternative backend, relying on Eirene.jl [[3]](#3) is also provided.
 Here is a rough guide to setting this up: